Gudia (caste)

-Gudia or Guria or Gudiya (also known as Madhuvaishya) is a caste found in the Indian state of Odisha and Chhatishgarh, also a small population in Andhra Pradesh.
-They are also called as Modak in West Bengal and are the regional name of northern states Halwai caste.
+Gudia or Guria or Gudiya (also known as Madhuvaishya) is a caste found in the Indian states of Odisha and Chhatishgarh, also a small population in Andhra Pradesh.
 Traditionally their occupation is making of various type of sweets for village ceremonies and festive occasion and subsist on this business.
 They are also supplier of offerings for village deity.
 Nowadays they have opened their modern sweet stalls in markets for better business.